ABOUT ME

-I am a Canadian postdoctoral fellow in the lab of Dr. Steven Crone at Cincinnati Children’s Hospital, and have been supported by prestigious international fellowships from the Natural Sciences and Engineering Research Council of Canada (NSERC), the Canadian Institutes of Health Research (CIHR), and the Royal Society (Newton International Fellowship).
+I am a Canadian postdoctoral fellow in the laboratory of Dr. Steven Crone at Cincinnati Children’s Hospital, and have been supported by prestigious international fellowships from the Natural Sciences and Engineering Research Council of Canada (NSERC), the Canadian Institutes of Health Research (CIHR), and the Royal Society (Newton International Fellowship).
+In the Fall of 2026, I will be joining Pennsylvania State University as an Assistant Professor in the Department of Kinesiology, where I will hold the Dorothy Foehr Huck and J. Lloyd Huck Early Career Chair in the Huck Institute for Life Sciences.

-I am currently seeking a tenure-track faculty position where I can establish an independent research program complemented by teaching motor systems physiology at both undergraduate and graduate levels.
+I am committed to building a collaborative, interdisciplinary research program that integrates fundamental neuroscience with therapeutic discovery, alongside teaching motor systems physiology at both the undergraduate and graduate levels.

 Professional profiles